mohyus15/microservice-exam/readme.md

 * Pgadmin: 5050
 * In addition to these servers, I am also utilizing OpenFeign.

-# 1. Starting Docker Compose:
-To start Docker Compose, run the following command:

-docker-compose up -d
-docker-compose up -d --build

 # 2. Application Workflow:
 Here's how my application functions, as per the assignment requirements:

-Users land on the homepage and select a product.
-They are then directed to the product details page to select the quantity.
+Users start by landing on the homepage and selecting a product.
+Then, they proceed to the product details page to select the quantity.
-A shopping cart icon at the top right corner reveals the shopping cart upon clicking.
+Clicking on the shopping cart icon reveals the shopping cart.
+If users haven't registered yet, they need to do so.
-Users must register if they haven't already.
-Once registered, their credentials are stored in the browser's local storage.
+Once registered, their credentials are stored locally and in the database, with synchronous communication between the auth-users server and the fraud server on the backend.
-After registration, users are redirected to the shipping page, operating on a separate server.
-Finally, users reach the place order page where they can review shipping details and order information before submitting the order.
+After registration, users are directed to the shipping page on a separate server.
+Finally, they reach the place order page to review shipping details and order information before submitting the order

 ### synchronous communication